 Lectures are at the core of this course and are designed to be engaging.
-Lecture sessions include in-class quizzes, opportunities for questions, live coding, and group problem-solving.
+Lectures will include in-class quizzes, opportunities for questions, live coding, and group problem-solving.
 Quizzes during lectures will be run through the ed forum.

 Our lectures are scheduled as follows:

-Lecture recordings will be available soon after each lecture (usually within 24 hours), as well as being available on Echo.
-Note that the organization on this web page allows you to find the lecture content associated with each unit of course content.
-You can view the units and associated recordings sorted by session or by theme.
+Lecture recordings will be available soon after each lecture (usually within 24 hours) through echo360.
+You can find the lecture content associated with each unit of course content on this web site, sorted by session or by theme.

-Soon after the first lecture, the code from the lectures will be available via GitLab.
+Soon after the first lecture, the code from the lectures will be available in a GitLab repository.
 You can clone the lecture code by creating a new IntelliJ project from the splash screen, or via “File”, “New Project from Version Control”, “Git”.
 There’s a video showing how to do this.